taylor-j-murray/Computer-Science-Projects/Cryptography Projects/A Substitution Decryptor/README.md

 riirkvr jx jqwkmcmk qmumbr cwhh urymwk wkbmvb

-Key Applied to Decrypted Message:
+Key Applied to Encrypted Message:

 because the practice of the basic movements of kata is